f/omelette/README.md

 ## Test

-Now, you can try it in your shell.
+Now you can try it in your shell.

 ```bash
 git clone https://github.com/f/omelette